-As mandated by the Alabama legislature and the State Department of Education, each inservice center (including JSU's) operates under the direction and authority of a governing board.
-The governing board is charged with the following responsibilities:
+As mandated by the state legislature and the Alabama Department of Education, the JSU Inservice Education Center operates under the direction and authority of a governing board.
+Under state statute the governing board is charged with the following responsibilities:

-1) In cooperation with the State Department of Education, determine policies for the operation of the center, including the days and hours of operation.
+1) In cooperation with the Alabama Department of Education, determine policies for the operation of the center, including the days and hours of operation.

 2) Approve programs and activities that address needs as identified by needs assessments and/or student achievement data and the plan to access the center's programs and services by its constituent schools and systems.